keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 Now you have two choices: either go ahead with the compilation and manual installation or, spend a little more time with packages in order to create separate QLC+ packages that you can easily upgrade (and uninstall) later.
 If you wish to do everything manually, continue reading.
 If you wish to create packages for Ubuntu/Debian, skip to the Package Creation section on this page.

-On some distributions, Qt5 is not the default Qt package.
+On some distributions, Qt5 is not the default Qt package, so you need to locate the 'qmake' executable in your computer.
-If you want to use a specific version of Qt5, override your system PATH variable in this way:

-`export PATH=/path/to/Qt5/binaries:$PATH`

-For example in Ubuntu 14.04 you should do:
+For example in Ubuntu 14.04 you can find it in `/usr/lib/x86_64-linux-gnu/qt5/bin` You can quickly check if the version is correct by typing:

-`export PATH=/usr/lib/x86_64-linux-gnu/qt5/bin:$PATH`
+`qmake -v`<br>

+In general, you can invoke qmake with its absolute path.
+For example:
+`/home/user/Qt5.4.1/5.4/gcc_64/bin/qmake`<br>

+In this way you can build QLC+ with any Qt version located where you prefer in your hard disk.

 Issue the following commands to start building QLC: